-Depending on the species of Dogwood you plant, you may have a short stout bush or a 25 foot tall tree.
+Depending on the species of Dogwood you plant, you may have a short stout bush or a 25-foot tall tree.
 The tree displays medium growth, averaging between 13 and 24 inches annually.
 If carefully treated, a mature Dogwood tree species, such as the Flowering Dogwood, may reach 40 feet in height.

 Pests and Diseases

 The Dogwood is currently at risk for both fungus and pest infestations, which is why it is important to buy the sapling from an arborist instead of transplanting the tree from the wild.
 Dogwood anthracnose is a disease caused by the fungus Discula destructiva.
-For this reason it can be beneficial to plant your Dogwood in late spring, when warm temperatures will kill the fungus, which thrives in cooler, wet weather.
+For this reason, it can be beneficial to plant your Dogwood in late spring when warm temperatures will kill the fungus, which thrives in cooler, wet weather.

 Dogwood powdery mildew has also become a recent major threat to Dogwoods.
-The mildew, which often causes a whitish-gray powdery film on leaves that are also contorted, is easily treatable with fungicides, such as horticulture oil.
+The mildew, which often causes a whitish-gray powdery film on leaves that are also contorted, is easily treatable with fungicides, such as horticultural oil.

 Dogwoods are delicious, so if deer are present in your region, protect the newly planted tree with ‘Deer Away’ or a similar product.
 Once your tree has reached a suitable height, deer will be unable to reach tasty morsels like leaves and flower buds.